LASIK is normally a very successful surgery. However, there are risks that you should understand.

 Although exceedingly rare with the IntraLase bladeless LASIK technique, surface irregularities may occur during the treatment.
 These irregularities (abrasions) more typically occur as a result of the patient’s age, due to a weaker bond between the surface and the underlying tissue.
 Typically, surface irregularities resolve without side effects.
 A “bandage” soft contact lens may be applied on the eye overnight to facilitate healing.

 A flap imperfection is defined as an improper shape, position or thickness to the flap.
 Although bladeless IntraLase LASIK has been shown to be safer than the microkeratome technique of flap creation, imperfections in the flap may occur in exceedingly rare circumstances, which prevent proceeding with the laser vision correction portion of the treatment.
-Various studies indicate that imperfect flaps, interfering with ability to proceed with treatment, are about 1%.
-In our experience, this incidence is approximately 1 in a 1,000 patients or 0.1%.
+Various studies indicate that imperfect flaps, interfering with ability to proceed with treatment, are less than 1%.
+In our experience, this incidence is approximately 1 in a 5,000 patients.

 Flap alignment problems can result in visual symptoms described as distortion.
 Dr. Moretsky and Dr. Cassidy will personally reapply the flap at the time of surgery in all patients and re-inspect the flap carefully before the patient is released from our facility.
 At any LASIK center, the patient should not hesitate to ask, whether their surgeon will be managing their flap from the beginning to the end of the surgery.
-Various studies indicated that frequency of this event might be approximately 2 to 3%.
-In our practice, we observe less than 0.5% incident of flap alignment disturbance.
+Various studies indicated that frequency of this event might be approximately 2 to 3 for every 100 cases.
+In our practice, we observe less than 1 per 1000 incidents of flap alignment disturbance.

-Dr. Moretsky and Dr. Cassidy have had one incident of infection in over 30 years of refractive practice, performing over 15,000 refractive procedures.
+Dr. Moretsky and Dr. Cassidy have had one incident of infection, performing over 20,000 refractive procedures.
 We attribute this low incidence to the fact that our LASIK procedures are performed in our state licensed and accredited outpatient surgery center.
 Most laser centers only rely on a “laser suite.”

 Dr. Moretsky and Dr. Cassidy use meticulous surgical techniques with specialized surgical instruments to remove excess fluid from the surface of the eye and to use pure oxygen to dry the flap and “shrink wrap” the flap into proper position which improves flap placement.
 The surgeons personally monitor patients postoperatively, in order to quickly identify any potential problems.
 This is how we differentiate ourselves from volume-driven “assembly line” approach LASIK factories.

 Another serious but infrequent complication is inflammation under the flap or diffuse lamellar keratitis (DLK).
 Various studies indicate a frequency as high as 3 to 5%.
 The treatment is usually successful with frequent instillation of steroid eye drops or re-lifting and irrigating under the flap, if the condition is persistent.
-We are proud to report our incidents of DLK are 0.5% approximately.
+We are proud to report our incidents of DLK is less than 1 in 5,000 cases.
 Treatment with eye drops, only, has been successful 100% of the time with our patients.
 We have not had to lift a flap yet.
 None of our patients have lost any quality of vision, as a result of this event.
 Again, we attribute our low incidence and mild involvement of this side effect to our licensed and accredited surgical center employing a sterile environment, specialized equipment, and our attention to detail to one patient at a time.

 Postoperative Flap Alignment Problems